louislam/vestacp-crossover-adminlte/README.md

 - 12 color schemes
 - Boxed layout

-(Paid features such as File Manager is not tested)
+(VestaCP's paid features such as File Manager is not tested)

 ## Live Demo